GXDE-OS/dde-session-ui/CONTRIBUTING.md

-#Contributing for dde-session-ui
+#Contributing for gxde-session-ui

-#dde-session-ui layout
+#gxde-session-ui layout

 ##Coding layout
 Dde-session-ui　is developed by Qt, and use dbus interface to communication.